Cardon History, Family Crest & Coats of Arms

 The surname Cardon was first found in Cheshire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Cardon family
+Early History of the Cardon family

 This web page shows only a small excerpt of our Cardon research.
 Another 61 words (4 lines of text) covering the year 1086 is included under the topic Early Cardon History in all our PDF Extended History products and printed products wherever possible.